For Uber and Uber Eats drivers, Quest, Boost, and Surge bonuses can help your earnings climb into the upper tier—$25+ per hour.

 - The promotions for Uber and Uber Eats drivers are Surge, Quest, and Boost promotions

-- Uber is beginning to remove Boost from some markets
+- Uber removed Boost from some markets

 - You can also get a new driver bonus if you sign up to drive with a referral code